VictorJuang/CS337-NLP-Project-1/README.md

 ## Sentiment

 For each entity, we first find Tweets that mentioned it, then we calculate their average sentiment score, and eventually map such score to an adjective.

+## Party

+For the party search, we use the pattern "at XXXX(any number of words) party" to search the tweets, and calculate the frequence of each party and remove the non-sense party through the stopwords defined by ourselves.
+Then, we select the most frequent mentioned party and take the tweets mentioned this party and calculate the sentiment score.